brasmi/brasmi.github.io/docs/portfolio/writing-samples/sharp.md

 ```

 !!! warning
-    If using NVIDIA SHARP from `MLNX_OFED`, make sure the `HPCX_SHAPR_DIR` environment variable has been redirected to the SHAPR installation directory, located at `/opt/mellanox/sharp` by default.
+    If using NVIDIA SHARP from `MLNX_OFED`, make sure the `HPCX_SHARP_DIR` environment variable has been redirected to the SHAPR installation directory, located at `/opt/mellanox/sharp` by default.
 Next, verify the `OMPI_HOME` environment variable is set to the MPI installation directory.

 The flags for `sharp_benchmark.sh` are: